w3f/Grants-Program/applications/ipfs_utilities_2.md

 When the TDS IPFS off-chain worker is invoked, it fetches the file from the off-chain storage and adds it to the local IPFS node.
 At last we need to update the status of the CID on chain to "Done".
 A running IPFS node and communication logic was implemented in Milestone 1 and 2.
 So this project will focus on the off-chain storage usage implementation with an RPC API.

+After implementing the RPC API, another optimisation should be implemented.
+This optimisation will focus on handling InputStreams as input parameters of the RPC API to have a better handling of large input files.

 ### Ecosystem Fit

 The implementation helps people using IPFS with Substrate, this is a common scenario.